shuquan/shuquan.github.io/_posts/2016-12-13-setting-up-keystone-to-keystone-federation.md

 ]
 EOF
 $ openstack mapping create --rules rules.json myidp_mapping
-$ openstack federation protocol create mapped --mapping myidp_mapping --identity-provider myidp
+$ openstack federation protocol create saml2 --mapping myidp_mapping --identity-provider myidp
 {% endraw %}
 {% endhighlight %}

+**Note**: The name you give the protocol is not arbitrary.
+It must match the method name you gave in the [auth]/methods config option.
+When authenticating it will be referred to as the protocol_id.

 ### Keystone as an Identity Provider (IdP)